AWITI0301/QUIZ-BOARD/README.md

 ## Technology used
  HTML - which was used to develope the structure off the pages.
 CSS - which was used to style the User Interface.
+JavaScript - was used to put interactivity and functionality of the questions on the page.

 ## Links
 The following are the links to my social media accounts.